ankurcyb/YouTube-Data-Engineering/README.md

 - Data includes category_id field which acts as primary key between regions which is stored in JSON format.

   Link to Dataset - https://www.kaggle.com/datasets/datasnaek/youtube-new

+### AWS Services Used

+1. AWS S3:  (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
+You can use Amazon S3 to store and retrieve any amount of data at any time, from anywhere.
+2. AWS IAM: Identity and Access Management (IAM) is a web service that helps you securely control access to AWS resources.
+With IAM, you can centrally manage permissions that control which AWS resources users can access.
+3. AWS Glue: It is a serverless data integration service that makes it easy for analytics users to discover, prepare, move, and integrate data from multiple sources.
+You can use it for analytics, machine learning, and application development.
+It also includes additional productivity and data ops tooling for authoring, running jobs, and implementing business workflows.
+4. AWS Lambda: AWS Lambda is a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers
+5. Amazon Athena: Amazon Athena is an interactive query service that makes it simple to analyze data directly in Amazon S3 using standard SQL.
+6. Amazon Quicksight: Amazon QuickSight is a very fast, easy-to-use, cloud-powered business analytics service that makes it easy for all employees within an organization to build visualizations, perform ad-hoc analysis, and quickly get business insights from their data, anytime, on any device.